ashwini-chaturvedi/Data-Structures-Algorithm/src/src/Dynamic-Programming/Patterns/0-1 Knapsack/Subset Sum Problem.md

     2. Now we will use Top-Down because we have to pick the elements whose sum equals to Target and the Index of the array & target is changing for Every Sub problem.
     3. Initialization:When Index is 0 means the array is empty then we cannot make any sum from an Empty Array.
-    4. But when the target is 0 we can make sum zero so true
+    4. But when the target is 0 we can make sum zero so true because every array has an Empty Subset/Null Subset
     5. Now Either Chose the Element to be Part of the Sum or don't choose it.
     6. Bit-wise OR checks if either by including or by excluding do the target sum is Achived
     5. Atlast,check the last cell of the Matrix...